kheya19367/Bollywood_Trends_Analysis/README.md

 # Bollywood Cultural Trends Analysis

-This repository contains the code and data for a project collecting and scraping relevant data about Bollywood movies and doing a thematic content and sentiment analysis.
+This repository contains the code and data for a project collecting and scraping relevant data about Bollywood movies and doing a sentiment analysis.
 The goal is to classify movies by key social themes across several ideological dimensions.

 ## Project Objectives